dsccommunity/ComputerManagementDsc/README.md

     task execution.
   * Correct `Assert-VerifiableMocks` to `Assert-VerifiableMock`

-* xComputer
+* xComputer:
   * Resolved bug in Get-ComputerDomain where LocalSystem doesn't have rights to the domain

 ### 3.0.0.0